RohanrajeBHosale/DF_Final_Project/README.md

 ## Project Structure
 - `data/`: Contains datasets for training and testing.
 - `model_training/`: Scripts for training the steganography detection model.
-- `web_app/`: Flask application for real-time predictions.
 - `utilities/`: Helper functions and pretrained models.

 ## License
-This project is licensed under the MIT License.